Dear First-Years & New Transfer Students

 Why are you coming to Dartmouth?
 What do you hope to achieve?
 What are your first term academic and co-curricular goals?

-Dartmouth’s ten week terms go very quickly.
-It’s important for you to get a good start, sustain a regular study schedule, and to balance your classes and learning with exercise, good eating habits, quality sleep, and social activities.
+Dartmouth's ten week terms go very quickly.
+It's important for you to get a good start, sustain a regular study schedule, and to balance your classes and learning with exercise, good eating habits, quality sleep, and social activities.
 A schedule can help you achieve that work/learning/life balance.
-Visit our website for lots of time management suggestions and tips.
+Click here for additional time management resources.

 - Check out our blog for advice on study strategies.
-You can also follow us on Facebook, Twitter, or Instagram for our latest updates and offerings.
+You can also follow us on Facebook or Instagram for our latest updates and offerings.